iamcal/homespring.js/README.md

-# homespring.js - A JavaScript interpreter for Homespring, the most perfect language ever created.
+# homespring.js - A JavaScript interpreter for Homespring

-Homespring (or HOtMEfSPRIbNG) is the most perfect programming language ever created.
+Homespring (or HOtMEfSPRIbNG) is the pinnacle of programming language design.
+With this interpreter you can finally use Homespring code in your browser to make any webpage more dynamic.

 This JavaScript interpreter aims to be compliant with the 2005 version of the [language standard](http://bunny.xeny.net/linked/Homespring-Proposed-Language-Standard.pdf).

 ## Example